Storyblok Raises $80M Series C - Read News

 In this tutorial, we will demonstrate how to use the Storyblok APIs to create an RSS feed specifically for articles/news content types (though it can also be adapted for other content entries).
 Our implementation will use JavaScript to fetch and display the content on a website, providing you with a clear understanding of the process.

-Section titled Using Content Delivery API and the Storyblok JS client Using Content Delivery API and the Storyblok JS client
+Using Content Delivery API and the Storyblok JS client

 We will use the Storyblok Content Delivery API to load our content entries via the stories endpoint.